dbj-systems/dbj--nanolib/README.md

 ### CC BY-SA 4.0 -- https://creativecommons.org/licenses/by-sa/4.0/
 &copy; 2019 by dbj.org

-Very opinionated and very small ISO C++ library.I do hope you might find it usefull too.
+Very opinionated and very small ISO C++ library.I do hope you might find it useful too.

 dbj nano lib, is not portable.
 Yet.
 I develop primarily on Windows 10 PRO using Visual Studio, the latest.

 ## The Purpose & Motivation
 However small they might be, C++ programs should always promote good design, good implementation and reusability.

 Also, reusable solutions should not "get in the way".
-They should be small and transparent and comfortable to use, beside being very usefull too.
+They should be small and transparent and comfortable to use, beside being very useful too.
 #### Slight detour: Use subset of UML
 Whatever you do, alwyas plan and think about it.
 Use diagrams before deciding your design is complete and you can proceed onto the implementation.